eip-home/eip-headers/draft-eip-headers-definitions.md

 Caveat: this document is at an early brainstorming stage, it is distributed only to stimulate discussion.

-The EIP header is used to carry information that IPv6 nodes can read and write to implement different use cases.
+The EIP header is used to carry information that IPv6 nodes (hosts and routers) can read and write to support different use cases.
 EIP provides a common framework which can be extended/tailored for the different use cases.

-The design of the EIP header takes into account the requirement to be efficient and "hardware friendly".
+The design of the EIP header takes into account the requirement to be efficient and "hardware friendly" (i.e. the effort and cost to implement EIP on hardware achieving line rate forwarding needs to be reasonable).

 The benefits of having EIP as a common header and framework to support multiple use cases will be discussed in this document.